vjbollavarapu/tidygen/apps/frontend/LANDING_PAGE_REFACTOR_COMPLETE.md

 ## ✅ **Refactoring Summary**

 I have successfully refactored the landing page to focus exclusively on the **Commercial Edition** as a modern Multi-Tenant ERP SaaS platform.
-All Community Edition references have been removed and the site now positions iNEAT-ERP as an enterprise-grade solution.
+All Community Edition references have been removed and the site now positions TidyGen as an enterprise-grade solution.

 ---